a1364t/burger-shop-frontend/README.md

 ## To be implemented
 in future, the following features will be implemented:

-- Connect the Stripe payment to the backend
+- Connect the Stripe payment to the backend.
 - Add user authentications to the app.